menu

 Experimental techniques Psychophysics, computational modelling

-Programming languages MATLAB, C/C++ (including MATLAB mex files and Microsoft Foundation Classes), Pascal, Ada, BBC BASIC, 6502 assembly language
+Programming languages MATLAB, C/C++ (including MATLAB mex files and Microsoft Foundation Classes), Java, Android API, Pascal, Ada, BBC BASIC, 6502 assembly language

 Markup languages HTML, LaTeX